Skip to main content

 • “It feels mechanical and unnatural, less like playing a skilled opponent and more like playing a shot-making robot that ignores realistic risk.”

-• “The ability to chalk the cue and having consequences for not doing so would have added to the realism.
-While I understand the potential frustration from miscuing a shot due to this mechanic, it mirrors reality and should be added in future updates.”
+• “The ability to chalk the cue and having consequences for not doing so would have added to the realism; I understand the gameplay impact and frustration that could lead to if you miscue a shot simply because you forgot the chalk mechanic – however, this is the same in reality and really should be here.
+I would like to see that added in future if possible.”

 • stability